 The workplace is a microcosm - a tiny world within the world, with its own culture and social norms.
 Sometimes, further microcosms exist within different departments of the same workplace.
-This isn’t always negative, because you want your customer-facing staff to be empathetic and your compliance department to be logical.
+This isn’t always negative, because you want your customer-facing staff to be empathetic and your compliance department to be aligned with Australian employment law.

 If you’re lucky, your workplace culture was developed from the top-down with expectations to be healthy and collaborative.
 If you’re even luckier, your workplace actively connects with the outside world where knowledge, skills and information are shared inside and outside of the workplace.

 Change is hard